Cardinals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Cardinals have a record of 1-4.

-- When it comes to the over/under, the Cardinals and their foes are 6-3-1 in their previous 10 contests.

-- The Cardinals' previous 10 matchups have not had a spread set by bookmakers.
+- The past 10 Cardinals matchups have not had a spread posted by oddsmakers.

 Cardinals Betting Records & Stats

-- The Cardinals have come away with two wins in the eight contests they have been listed as the underdogs in this season.
+- The Cardinals have been chosen as underdogs in 10 games this year and have walked away with the win two times (20%) in those games.

-- This season, St. Louis has won one of its four games when it's the underdog by at least +125 on the moneyline.
+- St. Louis has a record of 1-3 when it's set as an underdog of +125 or more by oddsmakers this season.

 - The moneyline set for this matchup implies the Cardinals have a 44.4% chance of walking away with the win.